cabrerac/doa-composition/README.md

 ## Services Dataset

-Experiments use generated datasets of services which include service descriptions, service implementations using the Flask framework, and service requests.
-For more details on the datasets generation please have a look to the [README file here](https://github.com/cabrerac/doa-composition/tree/main/datasets).
+Experiments use datasets of services which include service descriptions, service implementations using the Flask framework, and service requests.
+These datasets are generated [here](https://github.com/cabrerac/doa-composition/blob/main/datasets/generator.py).

 ## Service Composition